A simple static site generator written in Bash

 ./bssg.sh build

-5. View your site locally (if you have Python installed)
+4. View your site locally

+This will build your site and start a local development server.
 Your site will be available at http://localhost:8000 for preview.

 Requirements